cybergrind/last_epoch_debug/bin_tools/udev_forwarder/context.md

 ### Event Processing
 The forwarder processes events by:
-1. Receiving raw bytes from netlink socket
+1. Creating an epoll instance for efficient socket monitoring
+2. Adding the netlink socket to epoll interest list
+3. Using `epoll_wait()` with timeout to wait for socket readiness
+4. Reading available data when socket is ready
-2. Extracting payload from netlink message header
+5. Extracting payload from netlink message header
-3. Parsing null-terminated string fields
+6. Parsing null-terminated string fields
-4. Displaying structured information including:
+7. Displaying structured information including:
    - Action (add, remove, change, etc.)
    - Device path
    - Subsystem